Skip to main content

 Variable #3: Multiple of SDE or EBITDA

-Another critical variable to consider when evaluating the pricing of a business is the multiple of Seller’s Discretionary Earnings (SDE) or Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+When evaluating business pricing, another crucial metric to consider is the multiple of Seller’s Discretionary Earnings (SDE) or Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+This factor offers valuable insights into both pricing structure and business appeal.
+Let’s examine this variable more closely.

 Understanding the Multiple

-The multiple represents the relationship between the SDE or EBITDA and the selling price of the business.
-For instance, if a business has an SDE of $1,000,000 and eventually sells for $3,000,000, the multiple would be 3.0.
+The multiple represents the relationship between a business’s SDE or EBITDA and its ultimate selling price.
+For example, if a business generates $1,000,000 in SDE and sells for $3,000,000, the multiple would be 3.0.

 Unveiling the Complexity